 Turnarounds & Workouts named Robert Klyman to its 2016 list of Outstanding Restructuring Lawyers which honors 12 attorneys each year who are leaders in the bankruptcy field.
 In addition, Mr. Klyman has been widely and regularly recognized for his debtor and lender work as a leading bankruptcy and restructuring attorney by Chambers USA; named as one of the world's leading Insolvency and Restructuring Lawyers by Euromoney; listed in the K&A Restructuring Register, a leading peer review listing, as one of the top 100 restructuring professionals in the United States; named as a "Top Bankruptcy M&A Lawyer" by The Deal's Bankruptcy Insider; named as one of the 12 outstanding bankruptcy lawyers in the nation under the age of 40 (in 1999, 2000, 2002 and 2004) by Turnarounds & Workouts; and one of "20 lawyers under 40" to watch in California by the Daily Journal.
-Mr. Klyman was recently selected by his peers for inclusion in The Best Lawyers in America© 2017 in the field of Bankruptcy and Creditor Debtor Rights.
+Mr. Klyman has been selected by his peers for inclusion in The Best Lawyers in America© in 2017 - 2018 in the field of Bankruptcy and Creditor Debtor Rights.

 Mr. Klyman developed, and for the past 18 years co-taught, a case study for the Harvard Business School on prepackaged bankruptcies and bankruptcy valuation issues.
 He has also taught classes on dealmaking in the bankruptcy courts at the University of Michigan Business School and UCLA Law School.
 Mr. Klyman is also a member of the ABA Subcommittee that drafted the recently released ABA Model Bankruptcy Asset Purchase Agreement.